TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 > **`$Direction(?RatGang; ?Guard)`**
 > The sounds of rowdy individuals can be heard nearby.

 _Trying to bring another character into play.
-The tag will bring their entries into context._
+The topic will bring their entries into context._
 > **`$Direction[Riff](:Taleir; :Lelindar; !Riff)`**
 > Introduce Riff, an otter jeweler, into this scene.